paolagaro/paolagaro/README.md

- 👋 Hi, my name is Paola Baez (@paolagaro) I am current student data analyst✨ at MTECH and work in the field of finance.
+ 👋 Hi, my name is Paola Baez (@paolagaro) I'm a current student of data analyst at MTECH.

- I really ✨like solve problems,history,astronomy,physics,traveling,learning about new cultures, music,dancing, I enjoy watching my favorite series and read a good book occasionally.
+ I really like solve problems,history,astronomy,physics,traveling,learning about new cultures, music,dancing, I enjoy watching my favorite series and read a good book occasionally.

-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently working on my Data Analytics Capstone Project.
-- 💞️ I’m looking to collaborate on Real Estate Analysis
+- 💞️ I would like to work as a Cloud Architect or Cloud Security Architect
 - 📫 How to reach me: E-mail paola_baez(at)icloud(dot)com, (Linkedin)PAOLA, (IG)BAEZGARO,paolagbe.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: ...